thewoolleyman/workspaces-server-setup/kubernetes_k3s_setup.md

 poweredge   Ready    control-plane,master   13h   v1.31.4+k3s1
 ```

+## (optional) Reinstalling/reconfiguring k3s

+You can reinstall k3s to change configuration options.
+This is useful if you need to change the server port, for example.

-## (optional) Change server port from default 6443 to 7443
+Here's an example where I changed the server port from default 6443 to 7443 (note: not fully tested, I reverted back to 6443).

-My local Rancher Desktop setup on MacOS uses port-forwarding 6443, so I need to change the server port to 7443.

 You can do this by reinstalling with the correct options.
 This also works for any other configuration changes.